matthewzl/qupath-extension-detection-tools/README.md

 > **Note:** QuPath has built-in multi-selection (Alt/Opt + drag), but this extension may offer a more reliable alternative.

-For a visual demonstration, see in `example_video.mp4` in the repo.
+For a visual demonstration, see `example_video.mp4` in the repo.